TheCowboyAI/w3/initiate-cim.md

 This document guides the creation of a Composable Information Machine (CIM) Leaf Node - a NixOS-based system that:

+Is on a remote machine accessible via ssh and pxe boot

 1. Tracks and manages its own hardware as configurable inputs/outputs
 2. Uses NixOS for deterministic hardware configuration
 3. Uses Facter to gather remote hardware facts